Adam Duvall Player Props: Red Sox vs. Blue Jays

-Adam Duvall, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox versus the Toronto Blue Jays, with Jose Berrios on the hill, June 30 at 7:07 PM ET.
+On Saturday, Adam Duvall (.256 on-base percentage in past 10 games, 96 points below season-long percentage) and the Boston Red Sox face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 3:07 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Marlins.
+He had a one-hit showing in his last game (1-for-4) against the Marlins.

 Adam Duvall Game Info & Props vs. the Blue Jays